 HOUSING ASSISTANCE - Arizona Culinary Institute is conveniently located on Shea Boulevard in central Scottsdale.
-We are approximately three miles east of the Loop 101 Freeway, just 20-30 minutes from Sky Harbor International Airport.
-ACI does not quarantee housing; however we work with independent Student Housing Specialists who offer free rental services to our students.
-Log on to www.azculinary.edu and choose "housing" under the admissions tab to view rental options.
-Acceptance requirements are not determined by ACI but by the individual rental properties.
+ACI does not guarantee housing; however we work with independent Student Housing Specialists who offer free rental services to our students.
+Log on to www.azculinary.edu and choose "Housing" under the Admissions tab to view rental options.
+Acceptance requirements are not determined by ACI, but by the individual rental properties.

-HEALTH INSURANCE - ACI's admissions staff is pleased to assist students in finding health insurance providers.
-Students who are in need of health insurance coverage may contact our student services department where a representative can provide you with contact information for independent providers.
+HEALTH INSURANCE - ACI is pleased to assist students in finding health insurance providers.
+Students who are in need of health insurance coverage may contact our Student Services Department where a representative can provide you with contact information for independent providers.

-PLACEMENT ASSISTANCE - ACI students spend the final 6 weeks of their program on a paid internship.
-Our Placement Director acts as the liaison between students and employers to find an internship that meets their employment criteria.
+PLACEMENT ASSISTANCE - ACI students spend the final 6 weeks of their program on a paid, or in some cases, unpaid internship.
+Our Career Services Department acts as the liaison between students and employers to find an internship that meets their employment criteria.
 Job placement assistance is also offered to current and graduate students.
 ACI has an extensive network of hospitality industry contacts and a national database of potential employers available to our students.
 Internship and job placement are not guaranteed.
 Students are encouraged to seek out an internship early and take an active role in securing employment.